William S. Archer: Career

 Whigs gained power in the Virginia General Assembly by 1840, and on the second ballot Archer was elected to the United States Senate over the incumbent, William H. Roane.
 Archer served one full term, from 1841 to 1847.
 There, he became chairman of the Committee on Foreign Relations from 1841 to 1845 and of the Committee on Naval Affairs from 1841 to 1843.
 Issues of territorial expansion and slavery became important during his tenure.
 Archer supported President Polk's effort to end British claims to the Oregon Territory, but not the annexation of Texas (fearing it would lead to war with Mexico, as happened).
 Archer also became a key member of the committee who drafted the Missouri Compromise.
 However, he did not have enough support in the Virginia General Assembly to win reelection.
 Legislators elected Robert M. T. Hunter in 1846, over both Archer and then-Virginia governor and future Confederate general Extra Billy Smith.

 Archer resumed his legal practice, as well as managed his plantations for the remaining near decade of his life.
 He also served as a trustee of Hampden-Sydney College from 1820 through 1839.

 Death and legacy

 Archer died at "The Lodge" in Amelia County on March 28, 1855.
 He was interred in the family cemetery there, and left his large estate, including 2000 acres of land and 2500 books, as well as enslaved people and other property, to his three sisters, who decided to split it into four parts and thus provide for Archer's illegitimate son, William Segar Archer Work.
-While his sister Elizabeth Archer died the following year, Martha Archer and Anna Barnes Archer survived the American Civil War.
-Neither was the mother of C.S.A.
-Lt.
-William Segar Archer Jr. (1843-1930) (who was actually the son of Chesterfield County merchant Peter Jefferson Archer and his wife Martha Michaux), who enlisted as a private in April 1861 and won promotions to ordinance sergeant and then lieutenant of the 48th Virginia Infantry before being captured at Winchester in September 1864 and ending his war in a federal prison in Delaware (and became a merchant in Richmond afterward).